Popescode/webhook-listener-2/readme.md

 1. In your GitHub Organization's Settings, create a [webhook](https://developer.github.com/webhooks/):
    1. The Payload URL should point to your internet-facing web service.
    1. Change the Content type to "application/json"
+   1. In the Secret field, provide the random string you specified for the GITHUB_SECRET value in `.env`
    1. Select the "Let me select individual events" radio button
    1. Check the Repositories event